gbeifuss/gbeifuss/README.md

 By day I'm a sysadmin managing risk 24/7.
 What kind of risk?
-Financial risk, reputation risk and operational risk...
-Everything.
+Financial risk, reputation risk and operational risk... actually, it's pretty much everything.

 I architect, implement, administer and troubleshoot services, servers and infrastructure devices (local and cloud-based).
 I have a love for elegant solutions, and Powershell!